ruchi-shekar/swe-pitch/PITCHME.md

   - Include the state on restaurants intstances

 - What puzzles us about their API/website?
-  - Don't know why website displays unformatted HTML before loading
+  - Don't know why website displays unformatted HTML first
   - Don't know why it has inconsistencies on multiple browsers

 ---